 - We assessed the VIR against the regulatory valuation rules as used for accounting purposes.
-We have also assessed whether the VIR derivation: (i) took into account the critical factors impacting the portfolio yield; and (ii) contains prudence consistent with the relevant regulations. - We evaluated the application of the tax legislative enactments in force at the reporting date, as these relate to the LTBP and VIF. - Specifically in relation to the LTBP calculations, we assessed the appropriateness of the inflation assumption, as to whether the expense inflation was set in accordance with the applicable valuation rules, by considering the movements in Malta's Consumer Price Index, published by the National Office of Statistics, and the economic forecasts prepared by the Central Bank of Malta. - Specifically in relation to the VIF calculation, we assessed whether: (i) the assumptions underlying the risk discount rate, the investment return and inflation are set in line with the Company's long-term expectations; and (ii) the Company's approach in determining the assumptions in line with the Company's long-term expectations, for the purpose of the VIF calculation, reflects industry practice.
+We have also assessed whether the VIR derivation: (i) took into account the critical factors impacting the portfolio yield; and (ii) contains prudence consistent with the relevant regulations. - Specifically in relation to the LTBP calculations, we assessed the appropriateness of the inflation assumption, as to whether the expense inflation was set in accordance with the applicable valuation rules, by considering the movements in Malta's Consumer Price Index, published by the National Office of Statistics, and the economic forecasts prepared by the Central Bank of Malta. - Specifically in relation to the VIF calculation, we assessed whether: (i) the assumptions underlying the risk discount rate, the investment return and inflation are set in line with the Company's long-term expectations; and (ii) the Company's approach in determining the assumptions in line with the Company's long-term expectations, for the purpose of the VIF calculation, reflects industry practice.